What Does the Bible Say about Depression?

 How can Christian Counseling help with Adult ADHD?

 In addition to helping you analyze and cope with your biggest issues in the workplace, a Christian counselor can also help with spiritual development.
-A Christian counselor can help you understand that by turning over your fears and anxieties and insecurities to God and allowing Him to work with you through your challenges, that you can have renewed strength and focus, and peace and calm assurance instead of anxiety.
+A Christian counselor at Newport Beach Christian Counseling can help you understand that by turning over your fears and anxieties and insecurities to God and allowing Him to work with you through your challenges, that you can have renewed strength and focus, and peace and calm assurance instead of anxiety.

 Photos: